 Osteomyelitis is an infection of the bone.
 The infection may be:

-In adults, the pelvis and vertebrae (bones of the back) are the most common sites.
+In adults, the pelvis and the bones of the back are the most common sites.
 In children, the long bones are most likely to be affected.
-These are found in arms and legs.
+These are found in the arms and legs.